 The Archaeological Museum of Heraklion is the second largest museum in Greece and one of the most important in the world, as it is the only one in which the Minoan culture and art is completely dealt with.

 The Archeological Museum is located at a central point of the city of Heraklion near the port, in a complex of buildings built in the 1930s on the site of the Venetian Church of St Francis.
-The majority of the finds on display come from Central and Eastern Crete, covering the entire centuries of development of Cretan civilisation from the Neolithic to Roman times.
+The majority of the finds on display come from Central and Eastern Crete, covering the entire centuries of development of Cretan civilization from the Neolithic to Roman times.

-Most of the exhibitions in the Museum of Heraklion, which are displayed in chronological order and than by sites in now up to 27 galleries, show pieces of Minoan civilization, but there are also significant finds from other historical eras.
+Most of the exhibitions in the Museum of Heraklion, which are displayed in chronological order and then by sites in now up to 27 galleries, show pieces of Minoan civilization, but there are also significant finds from other historical eras.

 It is recommended that you follow the exhibition rooms in their numbered order.
 Smaller breaks can be made at outstanding and unique masterpieces.
 You should bring enough time with you, because it takes at least two hours to get an overview of all the exhibits.
 During the tourist season it is advisable to visit the museum at noon, as it is a bit quieter then.

 The best place to park the car is in the guarded, paid car park at the port, on the right of the roundabout in front of the old Venetian ship yards and between the Koules fortress and main bus station.
-From here it is a 15 minute walk.
+From here it is a 15-minute walk.

 Gallery I to III